 D) Product is what is created when an idea becomes embodied in tangible form.

-In the section on product, the author indicates that if a product were examined and traced back to the moment of inspiration, it might be possible to trace the thoughts and events leading to the idea.
+In the section on the product, the author indicates that if a product were examined and traced back to the moment of inspiration, it might be possible to trace the thoughts and events leading to the idea.
 However, objective investigation into the creative process can take only one direction, namely, from product to person, to process and then to press.

-With the 4 P’s of Creativity, the author is sure that the vague concept of creativity will be more clearly understood and defined in future.
+With the 4 P’s of Creativity, the author is sure that the vague concept of creativity will be more clearly understood and defined in the future.